 Prix Fixe is a French term that means "fixed price" and refers to a type of menu featuring a pre-selected list of dishes at a set price.
-Prix fixe menus are most often found in upscale fine dining restaurants.
-Also known as a limited menu, prix fixe menus are ideal for special occasions, such as Mother's Day or Valentine's day and have become popular during Restaurant Week, which is usually held once per year in major cities.
+Prix fixe menus are most often found in upscale fine dining restaurants and presented on special occasions like Mother's Day or Valentine's Day.
+These limited menus have also become popular during Restaurant Week, which is usually held once per year in major cities.
 Prix fixe menus are also used as an alternative for catered functions.
-Utilizing a Prix fixe menu is an efficient way to feed a large crowd, but offer some menu selections within a certain price range.
+Utilizing a Prix fixe menu is an efficient way to feed a large crowd within a certain price range.

 What a Prix Fixe Menu Comprises

 Why Prix Fixe Menu Are Used

-Serving a prix fixe menu during busy days like Mother’s Day, Valentine’s Day, or New Year's Eve, can help keep a frantic kitchen under control.
+Serving a prix fixe menu during busy times can help keep a frantic kitchen under control.
 It allows the cooks enough time to prepare for a busy shift and can help keep a restaurant running smoothly on traditionally busy days.
-A prix fixe menu can also be run alongside an establishment's regular menu, to promote certain specials—especially seasonal ones.
+A prix fixe menu can also be run alongside an establishment's regular menu, to promote certain specials, especially seasonal ones.